LimingXLiming/JiangLiming/_pages/About.md

 image: about.jpg
 ---

 Dr JIANG Liming is Assistant Professor in the Department of Building Environment and Energy Building, working primarily on fire safety engineering of building structures.
-His Research Interests include: Fire behavior in modern buildings; Structural response of tall building in fire, Hybrid simulation/testing for structures in fire; Fire-safe timber structure; Computational modelling and software development:OpenSees for Fire: [openseesforfire.github.io](https://openseesforfire.github.io)
+Before joining PolyU as AP, he worked in the Top real-estate developer Country Garden Group for nearly two years, where he was promoted in a fast track to Project General Manager.
+His Research Interests focus on the building industry and particularly fire safety of buildings, which include: Fire behaviour in modern buildings; Structural response of tall building in fire, Hybrid simulation/testing for fire safety engineering; Fire-safe timber structure; Computational modelling and software development:OpenSees for Fire: [openseesforfire.github.io](https://openseesforfire.github.io)

 ***